Credit Card Settlement Processing

 Learn More

-As a merchant, online or with a physical store, you’ll be expecting the funds all your customers have been spending with you.
+As a merchant, online or with a physical store, you’ll be expecting the funds all your customers have spent with you.
 The funds are usually deposited at a fixed time each day, but gross or net settlement determines quite how much you’ll be banking.

 Visa and Mastercard have very similar fees to remain competitive, whereas some providers might have different fees.
-American Express (AMEX) famously charge a little more to merchants for accepting their credit and charge cards, though of course the more AMEX cards you’re processing the greater the likelihood of that higher rate suddenly becoming negotiable!
+American Express (Amex) famously charges a little more to merchants for accepting their credit and charge cards, though, of course, the more Amex cards you’re processing ,the greater the likelihood of that higher rate suddenly becoming negotiable!

-With net settlement, you don’t have to worry about a subsequent bill for card issuer fees.
-This payment will be made net of fees, all subtracted so the sum you receive is the sum you can take home at the end of the business day (metaphorically, anyway).
+With net settlement, you don’t have to worry about a subsequent bill for those fees.
+The payment will be made net of fees, meaning all processing costs are subtracted before the remaining sum is deposited into your bank account.

 Clearing is the process by which funds are either received or paid out.
 All transactions that have been made need to be confirmed and either sent off to their respective parties or deposited into the intended accounts.
 This is done to ensure that all parties have sufficient funds to cover the transaction.
 As such, clearing is a critical part of the settlement process.